 User can access Test Run view either by starting a test run or clicking any of older test runs in projects view.
 This view presents test run execution information, execution time as well as a summary of test runs.

-A Testdroid Cloud test run starts always with device cleaning (removing all content from devices, cleaning SD card and rebooting device), followed by installation and launch of the app and tests.
+A Bitbar Testing test run starts always with device cleaning (removing all content from devices, cleaning SD card and rebooting device), followed by installation and launch of the app and tests.

 The first widget in Test Run View shows a summary about device sessions and their success ratio.